tversteeg/registers.nvim/README.md

 ### With `registers.nvim`:

-- Copy item to system clipboard or vim register (this can also be achieved using `registers.nvim`);
+- Copy item to system clipboard or Neovim register (this can also be achieved using `registers.nvim`);
 - In normal mode, type the <kbd>"</kbd> key.
 The `registers.nvim` pop-up will appear.
-- You can now use the arrow keys (or other navigation keys) to move to a specific item (representing an item in the vim register, i.e., what you see with `:reg`) in the list being displayed.
+- You can now use the arrow keys (or other navigation keys) to move to a specific item (representing an item in the Neovim register, i.e., what you see with `:reg`) in the list being displayed.
 Pressing enter on this item will ‘select’ it.
 - Alternatively, you can just type the highlighted character being displayed in the left margin of the pop-up, next to the register item you want to select.
 This resembles a workflow without `registers.nvim`, except that you get the visual feedback and confirmation of what is inside the register beforehand.
 It is also useful for remembering which register you placed something in ;) .
     + I.e., type <kbd>"</kbd><kbd>+</kbd> to select from the system clipboard, **or** use the arrow keys to navigate to <kbd>+</kbd> and hit enter)
 - Once you have selected a register item, you can proceed to perform your desired action (e.g., yank, paste, etc.).
 To do this, simply use the usual keys: <kbd>y</kbd>, <kbd>p</kbd>, etc.